ChinesePrince07/exif-photo-blog-real/README.md

 - `NEXT_PUBLIC_OG_TEXT_ALIGNMENT = BOTTOM` keeps OG image text bottom aligned (default is top)

 💬 &nbsp;&nbsp;Contacts
--zhangandy4321@gmail.com If you have any questions on local deployment or how it was developed.
+-zhangandy4321@gmail.com If you have any questions on local deployment or how it was developed